 Get credit for your diploma studies

-Students who have acheived a program GPA of 80% or more will be awarded a one-time scholarship of $2,500.
+All students who have achieved a cumulative program grade point average (GPA) of 80% or more upon graduation from their Ontario college certificate or diploma will be automatically awarded a one-time scholarship.

-Humber awards degree scholarships to students entering any Humber bachelor degree program who have completed a two or three year diploma from a publicly funded college in Ontario.
+Humber awards degree scholarships to students entering any Humber bachelor’s’ degree program who have completed a one-year Ontario college certificate or two- or three-year diploma from a publicly-funded college in Ontario.

 Graduates should apply through ontariocolleges.ca.
 Applying through the centralized application centre allows for the transmission of both your application and your college transcripts.